 ABOUT

 At City Gongfu KIDS, we focus on the development of the individual.
 Classes are carefully geared to specific age groups so learning is fun, structured and engaging.
-Training involves a range of drills, partner exercises, games and forms to ensure that practice is enjoyable and challenging.
+Martial arts training for children and adults involves a range of drills, partner exercises, games and forms to ensure that practice is enjoyable and challenging.

-Students can also gain club membership and progress through the club grading system in which they are awarded coloured belts for each level achieved.
-Club membership entitles students to also access extra grading practice events during the year.
-Fees apply for students opting for annual membership and our grading programme.
+Students can also progress through the club grading system in which they are awarded coloured belts for each level achieved.
+Grading fees apply for students who attend our grading events, details of which can be found on our GRADINGS page

 We are an inclusive club but please note that as there is only one instructor (Sifu Kee), our group classes might not be suitable for some children with specific support requirements.